ashfame/facebook-like-thumbnail/readme.txt

 Facebook will update it for all the pages within 24hrs.
 If you want to refresh for a particular page manually, then you can use the Linter tool - https://developers.facebook.com/tools/lint/

 == Changelog ==

+= 0.3 =
+Complete rewrite with better architecture and the ability to plug in custom logic for figuring out media image

 = 0.2 =
 Switched to FB recommended meta tag og:image